 Applying to the Biological Engineering PhD program

 Thank you for your interest in MIT BE - we want to receive your application!
 This page explains the application process and provides information specific to our program that you may use to strengthen your application.
-Our evaluation process begins with your electronic application folder and proceeds through an on-site interview.
+Our intensive evaluation process begins with your electronic application folder and proceeds through an on-site interview.

-The guidance below is intended to help prospective students understand the aspects of academic preparation and experience that poise applicants for success in our program and how to present this information effectively in their application materials.
+The guidance below is intended to help prospective students understand the aspects of academic preparation and individual experience that poise applicants for success in our program and how to present this information effectively in their application materials.
 This guidance is not intended to describe any “ideal” application profile or minimum standards for admission (no quantitative standards exist).
 Every complete application received is reviewed holistically by BE faculty.

 Evaluation of applications for PhD study in BE particularly focuses on: